greenelab/czi-seed-rfa/manuscript.md

 The Human Cell Atlas (HCA) provides unprecedented characterization of molecular phenotypes across individuals, tissues and disease states -- resolving differences to the level of individual cells.
-This dataset provides an extraordinary opportunity for scientific advancement enabled by new tools to rapidly query, characterize, and analyze these intrinsically high-dimensional data.
+This dataset provides an extraordinary opportunity for scientific advancement, enabled by new tools to rapidly query, characterize, and analyze these intrinsically high-dimensional data.
 To facilitate this, our seed network proposes to compress HCA data into fewer dimensions that preserve the important attributes of the original high dimensional data and yield interpretable, searchable features.
 For transcriptomic data, compressing on the gene